Lightnet/gd_multiplayer_battle_combat/README.md

 # List:
 - Dictionary
 - Array
+- String
+- int
+- float
--
+- bool

 ## notes:
  - Allowing direct transmission of arbitrary objects could pose security risks, as it might enable remote code injection or other vulnerabilities if not handled carefully.
- - Animation sync need to config as different from server and client fallback or go to default pose animation to zero.
+ - Animation sync need to config as different from server and client fallback or go to default pose animation to reset zero.

 # Collision: